 We may occasionally publish Field Notes in Feedback but we do not anticipate that this will be widely used.
 Field Notes do not have to provide a theoretical framework.
 Nor do they have to provide a review of relevant literature, or have a critical engagement with the findings of that literature.
 Field Notes are especially welcome from practitioners, for instance authors working with local governments, social movements and planning agencies.
 We would expect authors to make it clear to us when sending a paper to E&U that they are asking for it to be considered as a Field Note.

-Articles should be between 1,500 and 7,000 words.
-This does not include references and explanations in endnotes.
+Articles should be between 1,500 and 7,500 words.
+This limit does not include references and explanations in endnotes but does include table and figure text.

 Although the journal is an English language publication, papers may be submitted in French, Spanish or Portuguese; if accepted for publication, the cost of translation will be borne by the journal.